 COVID-19 Impact: On March 11, 2020, the World Health Organization declared the outbreak of a respiratory disease caused by a new coronavirus a pandemic, now known as COVID-19.
 In response to the COVID-19 pandemic, governments have taken preventative or protective actions to reduce physical human interactions, including the temporary suspension of community events and other activities, broad travel restrictions, and the temporary closing of many businesses.
-Throughout 2021 and 2020, the University has also taken measures in response to the pandemic including transitioning instruction to remote learning to the fullest extent possible, limiting on-campus residence, eliminating all non-essential travel, and cancelling or postponing athletic and performing arts events, all of which have resulted in lost revenues for the University for the years ended June 30, 2021 and 2020.
+Throughout 2022 and 2021, the University has begun to return to some in-person operation as after taking measures in response to the pandemic. including transitioning instruction to remote learning to the fullest extent possible, limiting on-campus residence, eliminating all non-essential travel, and cancelling or postponing athletic and performing arts events, all of which have resulted in lost revenues for the University for the years ended June 30, 2022 and 2021.
 To offset the financial impact to students and the losses incurred by the University due to the disruption caused by COVID-19, the University received grants and other relief primarily from the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), and American Rescue Plan Act (ARPA).
 The University was allocated Higher Education Emergency Relief Fund (HEERF) grants totaling approximately \$77 million, of which a portion was required to be given directly to students.
 The University also received Coronavirus Relief Funds from the State of Michigan totaling approximately \$8.6 million to spend on necessary expenditures incurred due to the public health emergency with respect to COVID-19.
-For the years ended June 30, 2021 and 2020 the University recognized grant revenue totaling approximately \$44.3 million and \$2.7 million, respectively, under these programs.
-In addition, the University also received other emergency relief under the CARES Act through the Strengthening Institutions Program totaling approximately \$1.6 million and also elected to utilize payroll tax deferrals as allowed under the CARES Act.
+For the years ended June 30, 2022 and 2021, the University recognized grant revenue totaling approximately \$42.3 million and \$44.3 million, respectively, under these programs.
+In addition, the University also received other emergency relief under the CARES Act through the Strengthening Institutions Program totaling approximately \$3.5 million and also elected to utilize payroll tax deferrals as allowed under the CARES Act.
 The severity of the continued impact due to COVID-19 on the University's financial condition, results of operations or cash flows will depend on a number of factors, including but not limited to, the duration and severity of the pandemic and the extent and severity of the impact on the University's community, all of which are uncertain and cannot be predicted.